-As business leaders reimagine the role of the workplace in this new hybrid era, they are embracing flexible office space.
+As business leaders reimagine the role of the workplace in this new hybrid era, they are embracing flexible office space per employee.
 After two years of closures and less available real estate, we’re now seeing an expansion of the flexible office supply, according to a February CBRE report.

 Here’s what you need to know about flexible office space and how to use it to your advantage.

 Flexible office space before COVID-19

 For years, employees have been asking for more flexible work arrangements — like the ability to work from home or modify their schedules around things like childcare and rush hour.
 Before the pandemic, 80% of employees wanted the option to work remotely at least some of the time, according to a 2019 survey by Owl Labs, with a quarter of respondents willing to take a 10% pay cut for the perk.